mariusz-schimke/GiGraph/README.md

 ### Global attributes

-Graph, node, and edge attributes may be specified on graph, subgraph, or cluster level.
+Node and edge attributes may be specified on graph, subgraph, or cluster level.
 This way the attributes (by the library desing), apply to all elements on that level, and you don't have to specify them individually, per element.
-This approach comes in handy when you want to apply certain styling, for instance, to all elements at once.
-Still, however, you may set attributes directly on individual elements, to override or extend the global ones.
+This approach comes in handy when you want to apply certain styling, for instance, to all elements of the graph or subgraph/cluster at once.
+Attributes may be set directly on individual elements at the same time to override or extend the attributes set globally.

 ```c#
 // node attributes on graph level (they apply to all nodes of the graph)